westurner/dotfiles/docs/tools.rst

 | IRC: #pypa-dev
 |

-Pip is a tool for both installing and uninstalling :ref:`Python` packages.
+Pip is a tool for installing, upgrading, and uninstalling :ref:`Python` packages.

 ::